vivekkairi/run-gemini-cli/examples/workflows/pr-review/README.md

 - **Reliability**: Error handling, logging, testing coverage, edge cases
 - **Maintainability**: Code structure, documentation, naming conventions
 - **Functionality**: Logic correctness, requirements fulfillment

+## Token Usage Tracking

+The workflow automatically tracks and reports token usage statistics for transparency and cost monitoring when session summary is enabled.
+After each review, a detailed report is included in the PR comment showing:

+- **Total Tokens**: Combined input and output token consumption
+- **Input Tokens**: Tokens used for the prompt and context
+- **Output Tokens**: Tokens generated in the AI response
+- **Cached Tokens**: Tokens served from cache (cost-efficient)
+- **API Requests**: Number of API calls made to Gemini
+- **Total Latency**: Time taken for all API requests
+- **Tool Calls**: Number of tool executions (GitHub API calls, shell commands)
+- **Successful Tools**: Number of successful tool executions

+The token usage report appears as a collapsible dropdown in the review summary, allowing teams to monitor AI usage costs and optimize their review processes.
+Session summary tracking is enabled by default in this workflow.

 ## Configuration